bennyhuo/KotlinBlogTranslation/original/Advanced Features of Anko.md

 ## Logging

-Android SDK provides the <code>android.util.Log</code> class which consists of a few logging methods.
-Usage is straightforward but the methods require passing a tag argument, and the actual log message must be a <code>String</code>.
-You can get rid of this by using the <code>AnkoLogger</code> trait:
+Android SDK provides the `android.util.Log` class which consists of a few logging methods.
+Usage is straightforward but the methods require passing a tag argument, and the actual log message must be a `String`.
+You can get rid of this by using the `AnkoLogger` trait:

 {% raw %}
 <p></p>